 Although a topical medication might work temporarily, the bumps keep coming back.
 Over-the-counter medications, creams, lotions, toners, and loofahs, also seem to work for only a few days before KP rears its ugly chicken skin again.

 So how can you banish the bumps using an all-natural solution?

 Using Coconut Oil To Treat Keratosis Pilaris

 Some people have had lots of success using coconut oil for KP.
 In fact, coconut oil for keratosis pilaris reviews have been overwhelmingly positive.

-Many people that have tried lots of solutions, often spending lots of money in the process, but with no luck, have been able to stop KP in its tracks using just coconut oil.
 There are other natural solutions for KP that your dermatologist most likely wouldn’t tell you about.
-Coconut oil is one of them.
+Coconut oil is just one of them.

-The coconut oil for keratosis pilaris before and after pictures seem to be convincing.
-What looked like a plucked chicken in many of the before pics surprisingly look like healthy, radiant (human) skin after.
-And, Coconut oil is so versatile.
+Coconut oil for keratosis pilaris before and after pictures on the web seem to be convincing.
+What looked like a plucked chicken in many of the before pics surprisingly looks like healthy, radiant skin after.

 Many people are familiar with its use as a cooking oil.
 But why can it be effective for KP?
 The answer is in one of coconut oil’s main components, lauric acid.